osiz-blockchainapp/mica-hCoinSandbox/docs/whitedoc/michelson.rst

     > GT / v : S  =>  C / False : S
         iff v <= 0

--  ``LE``: Checks that the top element of the stack is less than or equal to zero.
+-  ``LE``: Checks that the top of the stack is Less Than of Equal to zero.

 ::